pacellie/dotfiles/README.md

 The keybindings and shortcuts i use for i3wm, tmux and vim can be found in i3.pdf, tmux.pdf, vim.pdf.

-My .vimrc is setup for Haskell, Python, Javascript, HTML, CSS, Latex and Markdown.

 Feel free to copy and paste.